psychoinformatics-de/rdm-course/_episodes/91-branching.md

 - "Get an understanding of Git's concept of a branch."
 - "Create new branches in your dataset and switch between them."
 - "Master the basics of a contribution workflow."
-- "Understand what you need forks for TODO"
 keypoints:
 - "Your dataset contains branches.
 The default branch is usually called either `main` or `master`"
 - "There's no limit to the number of branches one can have, and each branch can become an alternative timeline with developments independent from the developments in other branches"